positive-intentions/chat/README.md

 - **Webtop Environment**: Desktop experience on the browser.

 👾 **Tech for the Future**: Beyond chat, we're exploring virtual reality, enabling users to share 3D positions and live video streams within VR environments.
 Imagine socializing in a virtual space that's as easy to access as opening your browser.

+### How You Can Help

+- **Feedback**: Your insights are invaluable.
+Share your thoughts on current features, suggest new ones, or report any bugs you encounter.
+- **Development**: Interested in contributing code?
+[Let's talk!](https://www.reddit.com/r/positive_intentions) While the app isn't fully open-source yet, parts of it are, and we're keen on opening more in the future.
+- **Spread the Word**: Help us grow by sharing the app with others who value privacy and control over their digital communication.
+- **Github Stars**: If you like the project, consider starring the repository.
+It helps others discover it and boosts our motivation.
+- **Sponsorship**: Development is fueled by passion and coffee.
+Your sponsorship helps keep both flowing.

 ## Getting Started